 There are music recordings and MIDI files available which can easily be licensed as "royalty free music".
 Mainly used by radio, TV, film, and video professionals, a one time license fee is paid and the music can be used repeatedly without further charge.
 A few royalty free public domain songs can be found, but most royalty free music is original and has been composed for use as background music.
 License fees can be as high as $150 or more for a 74 minute CD.
 Licensing terms vary, but once you purchase a license you can usually use the music as many times as you like for any film, video, voice-over, or multimedia project without paying any royalties.
 Do read all the fine print for there are some very expensive music libraries with an annual fee plus an additional charge for each music use.
-We offer a large selection of Royalty Free Music Recordings on CD/DVD and Royalty Free Music Recordings for Immediate Download.
-To find other royalty free recordings, see our Links Page or go to your favorite search engine and search "royalty free music".
+We offer a large selection of Royalty Free Music Recordings for Immediate Download and Royalty Free Music Recordings on CD/DVD.

 Record It Yourself

 Professional recordings are extremely expensive to make.
 It can take 40 hours or more to record, mix, and master just one or two songs.
 You must pay musicians, a producer, a sound engineer, and the studio.
 Unless you have a big budget and real experience, you will have to find a sound recording to license if you must have a truly professional sound.